 Doctoral Research

 Research is a cornerstone of the College of Doctoral Studies, empowering learners to collaborate and advance within all fields.
-Through a continual dialogue regarding research and ethics guidelines, we serve the advancement of Grand Canyon University's (GCU) doctoral programs and other academic communities.
-Explore our resources, designed to suit your needs and interests, including the Center for Innovation and Research Teaching (CIRT), the Journal of Instructional Research (JIR) and GCU's Institutional Review Board (IRB).
+Through a continual dialogue regarding research and ethics guidelines, we serve the advancement of Grand Canyon University’s doctoral programs and other academic communities.
+Explore our resources, designed to suit your needs and interests, including the Center for Innovation in Research on Teaching (CIRT), the Canyon Journal of Interdisciplinary Studies (CJIS), the Journal of Instructional Research (JIR) and GCU’s Institutional Review Board (IRB).

 What is qualitative versus quantitative research?
 Qualitative research is less structured and answers open-ended questions, providing subjective results that reveal bias but seek to explore and explain.
 Quantitative research, on the other hand, seeks to confirm a hypothesis and often uses numbers and statistical results.
 Quantitative research typically answers closed-ended questions, and is typically documented using objective language.